eth-protocol-fellows/cohort-five/projects/2D-eODS.md

     - light client

 Being a pretty ambitious project, I see the following realistic scenario:
-- finalize subfeature 1, the conceptual design of the plug-and-play interface for future integration of protocol services and as much as possible of subfeature 3 durring EPF period.
+- finalize subfeature 1, the conceptual design of the plug-and-play interface for future integration of protocol services and as much as possible of subfeature 3 during EPF period.
-- finalize subfeature 3 in the months following the EPF if not done durring the EPF project time span.
+- finalize subfeature 3 in the months following the EPF if not done during the EPF project time span.
 - propose EIP with subfeature 1 + 3
 - finalize subfeature 2 and add protocol services feature after EPF program and
 - propose EIP subfeature 2 + protocol services